jgadsden/tin-whistle-tablature/README.md

 ### Here be Dragons
 The version for MuseScore 2 will check that the staff is for a tin whistle and adjust the tab diagram position for the lowest note possible.
-As of Feb'19 this has not been possible for MuseScore 3 so the plugin just assumes that a whistle tuned to D is used - this being the most common.
-Once the Instrument type is made available to version 3 plugins then this can be fixed.
+As of June'19 this has not been possible for MuseScore 3 so the plugin just assumes that a whistle tuned to D is used - this being the most common.

+Once the Instrument type is made available to version 3 plugins in version 3.2 then this can be fixed.
+The latest plug-in supports both the earlier default selection of a D whistle if you are not running v3.2 of MuseScore.

 ### Having problems?
 Note that this plugin relies on a font being installed, see the Installation